psh0502/StockCrawler/README.md

      Update the company finance report since 2015 to this year.
  <mode>: -n
      Get the latest Taiwan stock market news.
+ <mode>: -m
+     Get the latest 12 monthy income data by each stock.
  <mode>: -is
      Get the latest interest issued result.
  <mode>: -ptt [Date:yyyy/MM/dd]